 White Pug looking very excited looking through fence opening

 Are Pugs Always Hyper?
+Do They Ever Calm Down?

 Anyone who has had a Pug puppy can attest to how excitable and hyper they can be.
 Like any puppy, Pugs display playful bursts of energy before they suddenly collapse for a nap.
 They seem to have two speeds fast and stop!

-The good news is that Pug pups will not always be this hyperactive.
-They usually settle down after a couple of years and morph into more sedate lap dogs who love to take a lot of naps.
 Pugs are very happy, excitable dogs who want nothing more than to play and hang out with you.
 Their natural exuberance is what makes Pugs so fun to be around.
 Pugs slow down a bit as they grow older, but fortunately, they never lose their zeal for having fun!

 Why Pugs May Seem to be Hyper

 Most Pugs have enthusiastic personalities with sweet dispositions making them great companions.
 Whether they are hanging out on your lap or begging you to throw the ball for them, they demand a lot of attention!
 Combine this with youthful puppy energy and you have a pretty lively little dog!
-However, for the most part, Pugs are not high maintenance (click here to read more).
+For the most part, Pugs are not high maintenance (click here to read more).

 I actually think of Pugs as being more joyous and playful than hyper.
 But they are prone to some crazy antics at times and can become obsessive about their playtime.
 Pugs need quality playtime but they also need to be taught moderation as they mature.